 - Dr. Lyle Ford studies the rotation properties of asteroids using observations from Hobbs Observatory.
 He has also investigated the spectra of gamma-ray bursts.

-- Dr. Lauren Likkel is involved with near-infrared spectroscopy of planetary nebulae and studies of millimeter emission from molecules in circumstellar envelopes.
+- Dr. Lauren Likkel has been involved with near-infrared spectroscopy of planetary nebulae and studies of meteorites

 - Dr. Nathan Miller uses data from the NASA's Chandra X-ray Observatory and the ESA's XMM-Newton satellite to understand the powerful winds of hot stars.
 He is developing spectroscopic monitoring program for emission-line B stars using Hobbs observatory.

 - Dr. George Stecher makes photometric observations of asteroids and eclipsing binary stars using Hobbs Observatory's 24" telescope.

 - Dr. Paul Thomas creates computer models of solar system phenomena.
 His research and some of his students projects can be seen on the UWEC Planetary Science page.

 Current and recently completed projects involving UWEC students include:

 - Measuring the rotation period and orbit of the asteriod Aten